After completing this part of the tutorial, you will be able to calculate individual privacy risks for continuous variables by utilizing k-anonymity.

-In the previous chapters, we covered the foundations: what counts as personal data, what the GDPR requires, what anonymization mechanisms exist, and what privacy risks look like.
+In the previous chapters, we covered the foundations: What counts as personal data, what the GDPR requires, what anonymization mechanisms exist, and what privacy risks look like.
 Now we move to the practical part - actually anonymizing data.
 But before we jump into specific techniques, we first need to assess how much risk our data carries.
 That is what this chapter is about.

 Anonymization of data, in most cases, means covering or obscuring the data, meaning there is always a loss of information.
 However, when sharing data, we need to keep their utility; otherwise, they are rendered useless.